Virtual Reality and Education Laboratory: Publication

 VR in the Schools, a peer-reviewed publication of the Virtual Reality and Education Laboratory, has been distributed in both print and electronic versions.
 Permission is granted to reproduce and/or electronically distribute this journal in its entirety and without cost.
 Currently, VR in the Schools is an occasional publication, usually published only in electronic form.

 The co-editors of VR in the Schools are: Dr. Veronica S. Pantelidis and Mr. David Vinciguerra.
 Dr. Lawrence Auld is co-editor emeritus.

 The editorial advisors are: Dr. Tassos Mikropoulos, Department of Primary Education, University of Ioannina, Ioannina, Greece; Dr. Melissa M. Selverian, Temple University, Philadelphia, Pennsylvania, USA; Ms. Debra S. Pylypiw, Art Educator, White Oak High School, Jacksonville, North Carolina, USA.

 Graduate degree

 VREL offers a graduate degree – Virtual Reality Concentration in MAEd Program (24 semester hours).
 A concentration in virtual reality is offered in the Master of Arts in Education, Instructional Technology degree program, at East Carolina University.
-The concentration, intended for students who are interested in using virtual reality in educational and training settings, includes four VR courses: Virtual Reality: Principles and Applications; Building and Using Graphics-Based Virtual Environments for Education; Building and Using Text-Based Virtual Reality Environments for Education; and Seminar on Virtual Reality and Education.
+The concentration, intended for students who are interested in using virtual reality in education and training settings, includes four VR courses: Virtual Reality: Principles and Applications; Building and Using Graphics-Based Virtual Environments for Education; Building and Using Text-Based Virtual Reality Environments for Education; and Seminar on Virtual Reality and Education.